dankogai/swift-json/README.md

 myjson.url              // String?
 ````

 This approach comes with bonus.
-You can't accidentaly access elements that was not supposed to there.
+You can't accidentaly access elements that was not supposed to be there.
 JSON is schemaless and that is what makes JSON rule today.
-But that is also what makes JSON so prone to error.
+But that is also what makes JSON so prone to errors.
 With Swift and this `JSON` class you get the best of both worlds -- flexibility of JSON and robustness of static typing.

 ## Description